clifgriffin/shopp/readme.txt

 E-commerce software shouldn’t tell you how to manage your business.
 You should be able tell your e-commerce software how you manage your business.
 Shopp lets you do just that.
 Create your own order processing labels and easily move orders through each step of the order fulfillment workflow either automatically or take control of it yourself.

-Export orders to accounting systems like Intuit® QuickBooks®, or to spreadsheets like Microsoft® Excel®.
+Export orders to accounting systems like Intuit® QuickBooks®, or to CSV files.
 Shopp remembers your last export date so its easy to do ongoing exports on a regular basis.

 = Safe & Sound =